Tazinho/snakecase/README.md

 ## 6                   <NA>                <NA>      NA
 ```
 -->
 Design Philosophy
 =================

 Practical influences
 --------------------

 Conversion to a specific target case is not always obvious or unique.
-In general a clean conversion can only be guaranted, when the input-string is meaningful.
+In general a clean conversion can only be guaranteed, when the input-string is meaningful.

 Take for example a situation where you have IDs for some customers.
 Instead of calling the column "CustomerID" you abbreviate it to "CID".
 Without further knowledge about the meaning of CID it will be impossible to know that it should be converted to "c\_id", when using `to_snake_case()`.
 Instead it will be converted to: